JustinGuerra/EncryptStore/README.md

-# EncryptStore
+# Encrypt Store

 [![Build Status](https://dev.azure.com/EncryptStore/Encrypt%20Store/_apis/build/status/EncryptStore.CI?branchName=master)](https://dev.azure.com/EncryptStore/Encrypt%20Store/_build/latest?definitionId=1&branchName=master)

 This is a secure way to store things such as passwords, and logins for applications and websites.
+Built with [Electron](https://electronjs.org/) and [React](https://reactjs.org/)!

 ## How to build/run

 You will need to install the following software onto your machine.

 - [Node.js](https://nodejs.org/en/)